 For the purposes of these regulations, subdivisions shall be classified into three (3) types.
 This ordinance only regulates the first two, major and minor.
 Exempt Subdivisions are included in the list to help applicants determine which category they are in.
 The specific review procedure the subdivision plat follows depends upon its classification.
-Subdivision plats shall be classified as follows3:
+Subdivision plats shall be classified as follows (Note: Conservation Subdivisions can be Major or Minor Subdivisions; for information see section 7.7):